 Our policy of inclusion means that we will always consider any behavioural concerns in the light of unmet educational needs, pupil's emotional wellbeing and possible neurodiversity.
-Any concerns will be discussed with the school Learning Support Coordinator.
-The School takes its duties under the Equality Act 2010 seriously and makes [the] reasonable adjustments for pupils with special educational needs and disabilities (SEND).
+Any concerns will be discussed with the School's Head of Learning Enrichment.
+The School takes its duties under the Equality Act 2010 seriously and makes [reasonable adjustments for pupils with special educational needs and disabilities (SEND).
 We are mindful that not all pupils requiring support with behaviour will have identified SEND.